tprasadtp/protonvpn-docker/docs/help.md

 ## Container is not accessible from LAN or Services within LAN are not accessible within the container

 - Check if you are using IPv6 only.
 If yes, prefix delegation might be in use and your LAN hosts will have a Public IPv6 address.
 You will need to tweak `PROTONVPN_ALLOWED_SUBNETS_IPV6` to **exclude** your prefix.
+You can use https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/ to calculate `PROTONVPN_ALLOWED_SUBNETS_IPV6`.
 - Check your firewall rules.

 ## User namespaces and file permissions